meysamshahbazi/StmTrt/README.md

 - [ ] use fp16 `__half` for data

+- [x] add code for saving engine and loading from engine file

 - [ ] solve problem of creating engine for head

 - [ ] Subnormal FP16 values detected